syn228/Natours-css/README.md

 # Natours-css
-Project dedicated to booking trips to locations with good natural landscape, a practice tool for css, css animations, and sass.
+Project dedicated to booking trips to locations with good natural landscape</br>
+This project also serves as a personal practice tool for css, css animations, and sass.